Single Blog Title

 Frame – custom welded, thin gauge steel alloy

-The Strider offers a light frame without a back brake which means the rider has to control their speed using their feet, which means one less thing for them to think about when they are learning; on the downside, as they gain confidence and speed, this can wear shoes out quickly.
+The Strider offers a light frame without a back brake which means the rider has to control their speed using their feet.
+This gives them one thing fewer to think about when they are learning.
+On the downside, however, as they gain confidence and speed this can wear shoes out quickly.
 The manufacturers offer an optional friction plate brake that is operated by using the foot to press the plate against the rear tyre.
-My reservation of this system is that the child is learning a braking system that will differ from the handlebar mounted brakes on their next bike.
+My reservation about this system is that the child is learning a braking system that will differ from the handlebar mounted brakes on their next bike.
 The Strider also has footplates on the rear stays that allow the rider to stand up as they roll.
-The moulded foam tyres are virtually maintenance free and are puncture proof and lastly there is no steering limiter that the manufacturers claim allows the child to learn about setting their own steering limits through rider input.
+The moulded foam tyres are virtually maintenance free and are puncture proof.
+Lastly there is no steering limiter.
+The manufacturers claims that this allows a child to learn about setting their own steering limits through rider input.

 http://www.stridersports.co.uk/